The best hotels in Reykjavik

 For coffee, Reykjavik Roasters on Kárastígur is the benchmark.
 Kaffihús Vesturbæjar in the Vesturbær neighbourhood is a genuine local spot that most visitors never find.
 Both are within 15 minutes walk of the city centre.
 Skip the overpriced hotel breakfast and start your morning right.

-Reykjavik's best neighborhoods
+Reykjavik's best hotel regions

 Prioritize the City Centre and Old Harbour areas first.
 You'll walk to Hallgrímskirkja, Laugavegur, and the harbour in under 15 minutes. and that matters a lot when the weather turns sideways.